 Each appointment is allocated one hour to make sure that there is plenty of time to do the scan and discuss the results with you.

-Dr Heath provides a running commentary throughout her scans, pointing out the structures that she is examining as she look at them, giving you the opportunity to see some of the baby’s anatomy for yourself and understand the scan.
+Victoria provides a running commentary throughout her scans, pointing out the structures that she is examining as she looks at them, giving you the opportunity to see some of the baby’s anatomy for yourself and understand the scan.
 Most parents are amazed at just how much you can see and enjoy their anatomy lesson!